DEFRA/data-returns-data-exchange/README.md

 # Data Returns Backend Service

 RESTful service to support the upload and validation of Data Exchange Protocol (DEP) compliant data returns.
-This service handles the validation and preparation of uploaded files for submission to the downstream persistence provider.
+This service handles the validation and preparation of uploaded files for abstractMeasurement to the downstream persistence provider.

 ## Running